 Water for the future is a growing concern on Orcas.
 I get lots of questions about Eastsound Water’s ability to support the planned growth in our service area.

-Today, Oct 26th, there are over 50 services that have water leaks.
+Today, October 26, there are over 50 services that have water leaks.
 We’ve had as many as 85 member leaks at one time this summer.
 These leaks are in members’ homes, or in buried service lines that are property owners’ responsibility.
 Tracking customer leaks this summer has shown that between 5% and 10% of our total production is being lost to leaks ON THE MEMBER SIDE OF THE WATER METER.
-Our “automated meter reporting system” provides capacity to track leaks and alert members of potential problems.
+Our “automated meter reporting system” provides the capacity to track leaks and alert members to potential problems.
 This system not only can help conserve water, it can also save you money through reduced water bills.

-At the Oct 24th Board meeting, staff were directed to initiate a process of programming the LEAK ALERT feature for all members for whom we have email addresses.
+At the October 24 board meeting, staff were directed to initiate a process of programming the LEAK ALERT feature for all members for whom we have email addresses.
 Programming the LEAK ALERT feature will trigger the system to automatically send an email alert to a member whose water meter is recording water use for more than 24 consecutive hours.
-The system is sensitive, and can report leaks as low as 1 gal per hour.
+The system is sensitive and can report leaks as low as 1 gal per hour.
 Below is an actual sample of what the email LEAK ALERT looks like.

 Subject: Leak Alert for NAME LOCATION # [Start]

 Date: October 2, 2017 at 7:06:01 PM PDT

 To: MEMBER EMAIL ADDRESS

 Location: NAME, STREET ADDRESS, LOCATION # In the past 24 hours, BEACON has detected base flow of XX.X GAL/hr which exceeds the maximum threshold of 1.0 GAL/hr.